As an Amazon Associate I earn from qualifying purchases.

 This one gets good marks for reliability and for not producing too many false alarms.
-While false alarms aren't the end of the world, they can be a little stressful and anxiety producing.
-So, it's nice if they can be avoided.
+While these aren’t the end of the world, they can be a little stressful and anxiety producing.
+So, it’s nice if they can be avoided.

 The biggest drawback is that set up takes some time, and some parents reported that the directions are a little complicated.
 You need to put a board (or something hard) on top of the crib springs.
 Then, slide the sensor pad on top of the board, under the crib mattress.
 You can purchase a board for this purpose or find one around the house.

 The Babysense 7 is an impressive mat monitor.
 In fact, I think it’s the best baby breathing monitor for most parents.

 This one sounds an alarm if no movement is detected for 20 seconds or if the rate of movements slows to less that 10 micro movements per minute.

 It comes with two sensor pads to ensure that the entire crib is covered.
 If there were only one sensor pad, it could set off an alarm when baby rolled too far away.
 This one also comes with enhanced sensitivity features to cut down on false alarms even further.

 Parents report that installation is super easy and only takes a few minutes.
 As a new parent, you have a lot to worry about.
 So, being able to get this installed quickly and easily is one less thing to consider.
 You do need to place the sensors on a piece of wood or hard surface so that they work properly.
 Some parents purchase boards for this purpose, and others find them around the house.